pvdabeel/prolog/README.md

 suggested fix.

 **Optimal parallelism.** Build plans include concurrent execution groups from the start.
+Scheduling operates at the action level -- downloads, installs, and runs are independent actions, so packages can install while others are still downloading.

 **Best-of-breed CLI.** Compatible flags from emerge, paludis, and pkgcore.

 **Portage-compatible execution.** portage-ng focuses on reasoning -- proving, planning, and scheduling.
-Actual package building is delegated to Portage's own ebuild infrastructure, so the full ecosystem of ebuilds, eclasses, and phase functions works unchanged.
+Actual package building is delegated to Portage's own ebuild infrastructure, so the full ecosystem of ebuilds, eclasses, and phase functions works unchanged. portage-ng does ship its own metadata cache generator (`--regen`), which replaces `egencache`: it regenerates the md5-cache incrementally (only changed or new ebuilds) and in parallel, making repository updates significantly faster.

 <sup>1</sup> 2019 Mac Pro, 28-core.